artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Using AtoM 2.x with Archivematica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Archivematica 1.8 has been tested with and is recommended for use with AtoM versions 2.2.
+Archivematica |version| has been tested with and is recommended for use with AtoM versions 2.2.
 AtoM version 2.2 or higher is required for use with the hierarchical DIP functionality; see :ref:`Arrange a SIP from backlog <arrange-sip>`.